learn-co-curriculum/sql-database-basics/README.md

 ## Overview

-We'll cover how to create and delete database tables in SQLite as well as how to add columns to an existing table.
+We'll cover how to create, delete , update database tables in SQLite as well as how to add columns to an existing table.
+We will also learn about WHERE keyword.

 ## Objectives